Best Turntables Under $500 2026: Rega vs Pro-Ject vs Audio-Technica

 Stream wirelessly when convenience matters.
 Wire up for critical listening.
 You're not sacrificing the turntable to gain wireless.

 Bluetooth does compress audio.
 Modern codecs minimize it, but purists will hear the difference.
 Most listeners, in most rooms, won't care.
-The convenience of wireless often wins. *(Price when reviewed: ~$399 | View on Amazon)*
+The convenience of wireless often wins. *(Price when reviewed: around $399 | View on Amazon)*

-Best wireless enthusiast deck — LP120X features plus aptX Adaptive Bluetooth
+Best wireless enthusiast deck.
+LP120X features plus aptX Adaptive Bluetooth.

 Rega Planar 2: The Better Arm